reedmarkham/dj-reed/README.md

 # dj-reed

-This repository supports a data pipeline implementing a medallion architecture using dbt transformations and warehousing data in Snowflake originally from Spotify API
+This repository supports a data pipeline to ingest data from Spotify API, transform data using dbt, and warehouse data in Snowflake - all orchestrated by Airflow and deployed on AWS using CDK

 Sub-repositories:
 * `dbt` - the dbt projects and transformations